jose-techcode/projeto_lua/README.md

 # 11. Licença

-Este projeto está licenciado sob a licença MIT.
+Este projeto está licenciado sob a licença AGPL.